-Are Smart Cars Really Smart or Are They Making You Dumb?
+Is your Smart Car Really Smart or is it Making You Dumb?

 I’m Not telling you this to brag about my car or get you to go buy one, I am sharing in hopes that you’ll think differently about your time in the car.

 I don’t use a Blue Tooth headset despite the fact that I have a level 4 Shield.
 The reason is simple, I still don’t want those EMF waves going straight to my brain and although I know the Shield protects me, why make it work that hard, and why take any chance at all?
 And yet, here I am in a car that is using Blue Tooth technology and WiFi to connect to my phone for calls and play music and audiobooks, the mirror has three different settings, one calls for help, the other communicates information about the condition and upkeep of my car, and the third one, I have absolutely no idea what it does, but they all use WiFi to alert someone to something.

 Is the WiFi in my car as strong as the WiFi everywhere else?
 I’m not sure and haven’t bothered to get a gauss meter.
 What I do know for sure is that all this EMF and WiFi radiation is contained in this little tiny space, bombarding my body the entire time I’m in the car.
 I have my Shield on and feel pretty secure that it’s not putting me at risk.
 However, I am seriously considering adding a room Shield as a dangle on my mirror.

 EMF Exposure is constantly increasing – smart meters and 5G have put your exposure over the top.